 How German Health Care Works?

-German health care financially supported by the government and private insurance companies.
-Most of the treatments, surgeries, medicaments are free of charge for the patients if they have appropriate insurance and pay monthly contributions (we will talk later about that).
+The government supports German health care.
+Most of the treatments, surgeries, medicaments are free of charge for the patients if they have appropriate insurance and pay monthly contributions.

-As I mentioned above all treatment costs and general pricing in medicine are regulated by the government, namely the Federal Ministry of Health and the Federal Medical Association.
+The government regulates all treatment costs and general pricing in medicine, namely the Federal Ministry of Health and the Federal Medical Association.

 Cost of Health Insurance in Germany